-A delicious and healthy PBJ smoothie inspired by the classic sandwich filling - peanut butter and jam (or jelly depending on where you're from).
-No added sugar, vegan and kid friendly.
+A delicious and healthy PBJ smoothie inspired by the classic sandwich filling - peanut butter and jam.
+Made with peanut butter, raspberries and banana this smoothie has no added sugar, is vegan and kid approved.

-Disclaimer: there isn't actually any jam (or jelly depending on where you're from) in this smoothie.
-But it is packed full of peanut butter, raspberries and banana.
+There isn't actually any jam (or jelly depending on where you're from) in this smoothie.

 What is PBJ?

-PBJ stands for peanut butter and jelly.
+PBJ stands for peanut butter and jelly - or jam.

 And the result?
-Delicious.

 More recipes you might like